 Are you feeling intrigued by AQUAhydrate?
 Perhaps Mark Wahlberg and P. Diddy are making you want to try this brand for yourself?

 Where is the best place to buy AQUAhydrate in bulk?
-There are several different cases currently available on Amazon:
+There are several different cases currently available at Amazon #ad:

 AQUAhydrate Water pH Test